billychan/simple_activity/README.md

 # SimpleActivity

-SimpleActivity is a gem for Rails to efficiently record, display and reuse users activities.
+SimpleActivity is a gem to record, display and reuse users activities for Rails app, in a fast, flexible and extendable way.

-##Features
+## Features
+* Fast.
+SimpleActivity is built with speed in mind.
+Normally activities involve several models and hard to eager load.
+SimpleActivity allows you define cache rules beforehand so there is no JOIN on displaying activities.
+* Flexible.
+Raw data is here, you are free to do anything you like, display them in any fashion.
+* Extendable.
+Actually activity records are very useful not only for displaying a timeline.
+There could be lots of other functionality based on activity such as assining reputation to models, assign points to users, send notifications etc. It would be redudant if every feature build its own logic to record activity which is basically the same.

+    To solve this problem, SimpleActivity provides a hook for other libs or your app code to work on the raw data once activity created, either within the request or at backend(recommended).
+This will remove code repetition and increase app performance.

+## How it works
-* Record key data of user activities(create, update, destroy and custom), in controler level.
+* Record key data of user activities(create, update, destroy and custom) in controler level, automaticly or manually.
-* Cache machanism for displaying activities efficiently with minimal database load.
+* Read and process cache rules to allow showing activities with minimal db load.
-* Centralized yml configuration.
-Easy to read and manage.
-* Open possibility for futher working on the activities either by backend worker or per request, with either a gem or code in app.
-For example, assign reputation to model/users based on activity.
+* Provide helper to load partials with defined names
+* Provide barebone model to allow your customization if needed.
+* Provide hook to further working on the activity created.

-## Background
+## Compatability

-I have worked on a project with light social functionality.
-We used several nice gems to handle activities, reputations, user points etc. They are all great solution but I found we are repeating the work of logging activities and analyzing it again and again.
-So I thought, could we just have one representative to record activity and have others just working on the raw data?
+SimpleActivity is built to work under both Rails 3 and Rails 4.
+The demo is on Rails 4.
+The current tests are based on Rails 3, and Rails 4 ones will come later.

+The current ORM is ActiveRecord.
+Other ORMS should be able to added in the future without too much sweat(or coffee?)

 ## Installation

-Add this line to your application's Gemfile:
+1. Add the gem to Gemfile and `bundle`

     gem 'simple_activity'

-And then execute:

-    $ bundle

-And then install SimpleActivity
+2. Install it.

-    $ rails generate simple_activity
+    $ rails generate simple_activity:install
+    $ rake db:migrate

+    This will copy the migration file, rule file and barebone model Activity.

 ## Usage

-SimpleActivity works on controller level and locks three most important elements:
-The actor(normally current_user), the target(model), and the exact controller action.
-All others are optional.

-To create

 ### Record Activities
 By default you don't need to do anything to get activities recorded.